Te Takitaki 2017

-Te Takitaki by Jayne Kersten, Sophie Edwards from Jasmax and Tom Dobinson and George Grieve from Patterson Architects.
-This project draws inspiration from the structure of a Maori palisade, a fence that assisted in the fortification of a key piece of land.
+Te Takitaki by Jayne Kersten, sophie Edwards from Jasmax and Tom Dobinson and George Grieve from Pattersons Architects.
+This project draws from the inspiration from the structure of a Maori palisade, a fence that assisted in the fortification of a key piece of land.

-The Lost Kina, by Thomas Seear-Budd and James Ross, graduates from Studio Pacific Architecture, uses 625 neglected road cones to compose a structural object standing approxiamately 8 metres tll
+The Lost Kina, by Thomas Seear-Budd and James Ross, graduates from Studio Pacific Architecture, uses 625 neglected road cones to compose a structural object standing approximately 8 metres tall.

-Tickled Pink, designed by Hannah Manning-Scott from Auckland Art Gallery and Cameron Deynzer from Glamuzina Architects, incorporates interior chambers that focus the visitor's attention onto different parts of the landscape.
+Tickled pink, designed by Hannah Manning-Scott from Auckland Art Gallery and cameron Deynzer from Glamuzima Architects, incorporates interior chambers that focus the visitor's attention onto different parts of the landscape..

 Arcadia emulates a typical visual language of an 18th or 19th century garden folly with reference to a Gothic vaulted archway.
 Rachael Piper and Ji Hye Lim from Warren and Mahoney Architects designed this concept.

-This year the jury consists of Richard Didsbury and Jonathan Organ from Brick Bay, Karen Warman and Joanne Duggan from Resene, Richard Harris from Jasmax, Justine Hravey from Architecture New Zealand, Dave Hunter from Fletcher Building, Tony Van Raat from AUT University and Ryan Mahon, the 2016 co-winner.
+In 2017 the jury consisted of Richard Didsbury and Jonathan Organ from Brick Bay, Karen Warman and Joanne Duggan from Resene, Richard Harris from jasmax, Justine Harvey from Architecture New Zealand, Dave Hunter from Fletcher Building, Tony Van Raat and Ryan Mahon, the 2016 co-winner.